Before I got a chance to meet with the Mystery Man of Motionographer, I always figured that Carlos El Asmar was either:

-He eventually crawled out of the depths by taking six months off and relocating to Montreal, where he planned on fucking everything that moved and learning to code websites with the rest of the time.
+He eventually crawled out of the depths by taking six months off and relocating to Montreal where he learned to code websites with the rest of the time.
 And eventually, he found true love.

 “I’ve had it - I don’t wanna do motion graphics any more.
 No design.
 No After Effects.
 Fuck.
 This.
 Shit.”